rohitraut3366/devops-assignment/gloo-edge/README.md

 In this repository I have given `HTTTP request.jmx` file.
 Only you have to open in jemter.

 <img src="https://raw.githubusercontent.com/rohitraut3366/devops-assignment/master/gloo-edge/Images/img5.png" alt="Image" style="float: left; margin-right: 10px;" />

+## conclusion:
+1. One gateway Proxy pod can handle around 1000-1024 requests.